MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 * The first version of an iOS application is required to be published through iTunes Connect.
 * App should be ready for submission and pass the App Store [guidelines](https://developer.apple.com/app-store/review/guidelines/).
-* An [Apple ID](https://appleid.apple.com/) without two-factor authentication to manage your Apple account.
 * An [Apple Developer Program](https://developer.apple.com/programs/enroll/) account.

 For more information, review the [App Distribution Guide](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40012582-CH1-SW1).